Denis2054/Hands-on-Chatbots/README.md

 Presently, the files are there but the body will only be uploaded before the course.
 The programs run both on Windows and Linux (Ubuntu).

+## LICENSE
+The programs are under the MIT License.
+THe programs are for educational purposes.
+Thus do not use them before checking Google, Facebook and Twitter security policies.
+Take your time and explore each policy rule.
+It is a major part of a project.

 ## Virual Ubuntu Machine
 A link to a preinstalled Virtual Machine Linux (Ubuntu)will be provided below 48h prior to the beginning of the course.
 VM download link: URL